Ajoy-1704001/OOP/README.md

 ```
 We know the work of the sqrt() function.
 But don't know the actual implementation details.
 Abstraction can be achieved by both abstract types and interface.
 We have already discussed about interface.

 We must use **abstract** keyword for declaring abstract classes or methods.
-Abstract classes can not be initiated.
+Abstract classes can not be instantiated.
 They must be inherited from other class.
 Example:
 ```java
 abstract class Mobile{